 4. Try Using Google Books ‘Preview’ Options

 Google Scholar and Google Books are the world’s best online sources for accessing scholarly texts.

 I’ve used the Google Books preview option if I’ve only wanted to read a chapter (or even a half chapter) of a book, but not the whole thing.

-Simply search the name of the book in the Google Books or Amazon search bar, then click on the book you’re after.
+Simply search the name of the book in the Google Books, then click on the book you’re after.

-Google books and Amazon books can both take you to a preview of the book if you click on the image of the book itself.
+Google books can take you to a preview of the book if you click on the image of the book itself.
 Note that not all books have a preview provided, so this method won’t work 100% of the time.

 Once you’ve got into the book preview, search through to the pages you’re after.
 Again, they don’t show you everything, so you’ll need to be in luck to actually get a preview of the chapter you’re after.

 Nonetheless, it worked for me dozens of times when was writing my PhD and needed sources late at night!

 - You might also like: 8 Ways to find Scholarly Sources Online (For Free!)